 Roadtrip to Southwest Colorado

 I wrote about my entire Southwest Colorado road trip itinerary here in detail.
 You can see my route map, where I stayed, where I ate, and what I did.
 However, the best part about a road trip by yourself is you get time with yourself to think, make strategies, consider life, and stare out the window.
-I did a lot of all of these things on my trip and I wanted to be able to share some of the things I learned about road-tripping by myself as well as take a deeper dive into some of the things I did on this great itinerary!
+I did a lot of all of these things on my trip, and I wanted to be able to share some of the things I learned about road-tripping by myself and take a deeper dive into some of the things I did on this great itinerary!

 The Emotional Stages of a Road Trip By Yourself